 Hibiscus tea is made by brewing dried petals of hibiscus flowers.
 It is known for its various health benefits.
 For instance, studies show that extracts of hibiscus can help promote wound healing (1).
 The tea may also aid weight loss, promote hair health, and help manage diabetes.

 You can make the tea by the infusions of both the flowers and the leaves.
 However, the latter happens to be more beneficial in some ways.

 In this article, we will discuss what science says about hibiscus tea and how you can make the tea to derive its maximum benefit.

 Table Of Contents

 Research proves the ability of hibiscus tea to control hypertension.
 It is said to have diuretic and antidepressant properties.
-Hibiscus flowers are effective laxatives and liver-friendly too!
-Let’s go over each of its benefits.
+Hibiscus flowers are also effective laxatives and liver-friendly.

 3. May Promote Hair Growth